 It feels like Adobe really dropped the ball here in terms of interoperability, especially since they control the entire ecosystem.
-They had the chance to make a great standardized system, and they couldn’t be bothered.
-While Bridge has some definite advantages in terms of speed and polish, this kicks it out of the running for best photo manager.
+They had the chance to make a great standardized system, and it feels like they couldn’t be bothered.
+While Bridge has some definite advantages in terms of speed and polish, this frustrating aspect kicks it out of the running for the best photo manager.

 IMatch also offers an interesting option for professional photographers who need to share work with their private clients.
 By installing the IMatch Anywhere extension, it becomes possible to browse your database (or selected portions of it) over the web.
 None of the other programs I reviewed offered similar functionality, so IMatch may just be the best choice for photographers who work closely with clients.

 Overall, IMatch is an excellent choice for managing large numbers of files.
 The only places it loses out slightly are in the ‘ease of use and ‘fast and responsive’ category, and it is definitely not intended for casual users.
 Professional photographers who are looking to switch from Lightroom to a more robust organizational system will also appreciate the built-in Lightroom catalog importer.